 As the right to education is increasingly subject to adjudication, judges are becoming more adept at interpreting and clarifying exactly what the right to education entails.
 In the past, most courts were only willing to adjudicate on violations of the right to education if the case involved discrimination or unequal treatment.
 The scope of the right to education was very narrow.
 However, as the right to education is further applied, its scope has widened and it has become more entrenched - and increasingly justiciable.
 Justiciable elements of the right to education now include educational freedom, quality education, compulsory and free education, and education financing.

-There are numerous examples of cases regarding different aspects of the right to education that have been subjected to judicial scrutiny.
+There are numerous examples of cases regarding different aspects of the right to education that have been subject to judicial scrutiny.

 National courts have also heard cases on education financing, an important issue that profoundly affects the accessibility and quality of education.
 From 2005 to 2007 a public law charity in Indonesia brought a series of cases to the Constitutional Court claiming that a new law that sought to bring education spending up to 20% of the budget gradually and successive budgets that only allocated 7% and 8.1% to education, were in breach of the Constitution which provides that 20% of the national budget must be dedicated to the provision of education.
 The Court ruled that the law and both budget allocations were unconstitutional, striking down the law.
 It did not void the budget, however, it ordered that if any extra revenue became available, it must be allocated to education.
 Despite the reluctance of the Court to go further, spending on education in Indonesia had risen to 11.8% by 2008, no doubt due to the Court’s influence.